mongock/mongock-examples/professional/mongoDB/springboot-springdata-annotation-cli/README.md

 This example shows how to run Mongock with the professional library and rollback the changes with the undo operation, by using the cli.

 ## Steps to run it
 - The following steps assume a MongoDB replicaSet is listening on port 27017.
-We suggest to checkout [this project](https://github.com/mongock/mongodb-replset-deployment-docker) and follow the readme:
+We suggest to checkout [this repository](https://github.com/mongock/mongodb-replset-deployment-docker) and follow the readme to easily setup your replicaset:
 - run `cd springboot-springdata-annotation-cli/`
 - Build the application  with `mvn clean package` which implicitly generates the mongock script
 - Run the application with `java -jar target/springboot-springdata-annotation-cli-1.0-SNAPSHOT.jar`